Find Schools

 Online Crafts, Folk Art & Artisanry Programs

-In 2020-2021, 28 schools offered a folk art program of some type.
+In the 2020-2021 academic year, 28 schools offered some type of crafts, folk art and artisanry program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level Colleges Offering Programs Colleges Offering Online Classes